design-zeng/Gauging-delta/README.md

 This repository contains a python implementation of the clustering algorithm presented in:

 Jinli Yao, Jie Pan, and Yong Zeng.
-Gauging-$\delta$: A Non-parametric Hierarchical Clustering Algorithm, IEEE Transactions on Pattern Analysis and Machine Intelligence (under review) (2024).
+Gauging-$\delta$: A Non-parametric Hierarchical Clustering Algorithm, IEEE Transactions on Pattern Analysis and Machine Intelligence, 2025.

 If you use this implementation in your work, please add a reference/citation to the paper: